senacor/Tutorials-Microservices/README.md

 ### Stage 08 - First steps with amazon ECS

 #### Goal
-Instead of running the mysql databases (demodb and accountingdb) in local docker-containers you run docker containers in the AWS cloud using amazon ECS (EC2 Container Service).
+Instead of running the mysql databases (customerdb and accountingdb) in local docker-containers you run docker containers in the AWS cloud using amazon ECS (EC2 Container Service).

 #### Setup